On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Construction

 Parking spares are managed in batches of size $Q$ to match the in-plane replenishment batch size.
 When the inventory of parking spares falls to $k_s$ batches, then $k_Q$ batches are newly launched from the ground to the parking orbit.
 Ground spares are assumed to be always available.

-We construct an inventory management model based on the assumptions listed below: \begin{enumerate} \item In-orbit failures of operational satellites follow a Poisson process with constant rate $\frate{\sat}$. \item Spare satellites' failures are neglected (i.e., ground, parking, and in‐plane spares are assumed failure-free). \item In-plane spares are available instantaneously to replace a failed satellite \cite{jakob2019optimal}. \item Each target orbit is replenished from the closest available parking orbit (i.e., a nonempty parking orbit with the earliest RAAN alignment).
-When an in-plane stock level hits its reorder point ($s$), a batch of size $Q$ is drawn from that parking orbit \cite{jakob2019optimal}. \item Ground-to-parking delivery can supply only a single parking orbit \cite{jakob2019optimal}. \item A new in-plane order is placed only after the previous one has completed transit to facilitate the tracking of the orders \cite{jakob2019optimal}. \item Stock-outs are rare; therefore, the probability of all parking orbits being out of stock is negligible \cite{jakob2019optimal}. \item Both the reorder point and order quantity at parking orbits are constrained to integer multiples of the batch size ($Q$) \cite{jakob2019optimal}. \item An OOS lead time follows an exponential distribution, which is a stochastic distribution characterized by a single parameter, with mean time to recovery (or equivalently, mean time to repair, MTTR), $\rrate{\oos}^{-1}$. \end{enumerate}
+We construct an inventory management model based on the assumptions listed below: \begin{enumerate} \item In-orbit failures of operational satellites follow a Poisson process with constant rate $\frate{\sat}$.
+This assumption is reasonable under the steady-state operation of mega-constellations, where individual satellite health variations are averaged out at the fleet level, yielding an approximately constant aggregate failure rate. \item Failures of spare satellites are neglected; that is, parking and in-plane spares are assumed to be failure-free.
+This simplification is justified because the time spent in spare status is much shorter than the operational lifetime and can therefore be neglected at the strategic level. \item In-plane spares are assumed to be available instantaneously to replace a failed satellite.
+This is reasonable because the associated response time is short, typically on the order of a few days \cite{cornara1999satellite}, relative to other relevant time scales such as RAAN alignment, launch lead time, orbital transfer, and OOS lead time. \item Each target orbit is replenished from the closest available parking orbit, defined as the nonempty parking orbit with the earliest RAAN alignment.
+When the inventory of in-plane spare reaches the reorder point, $s$, a batch of size $Q$ is dispatched from that parking orbit. \item Ground-to-parking delivery is assumed to supply only a single parking orbit.
+Without an orbital transfer vehicle or additional mechanisms, supplying multiple parking orbits would be inefficient \cite{lang1998comparison}. \item A new in-plane replenishment order is placed only after the previous order has completed transit to facilitate the tracking of the orders. \item Stock-outs are assumed to be rare.
+Accordingly, the probability that all parking orbits are simultaneously out of stock is treated as negligible, consistent with nominal maintenance system operations. \item The reorder point and order quantity at parking orbits are restricted to integer multiples of the batch size ($Q$). \item The OOS system is assumed to have sufficient capacity to serve the target constellation, so that individual service requests may be treated independently and significant waiting time is rare.
+Under this assumption, OOS lead time is modeled as an exponential random variable.
+This choice is motivated by its common use for lead times with these characteristics and by its mathematical tractability \cite{silver2016inventory,ebeling2019introduction}.
+The corresponding mean time to recovery, or equivalently mean time to repair (MTTR), is given by $\rrate{\oos}^{-1}$. \end{enumerate}